travelingvanproblem/legacy-hugo-site/content/docs/remote-work/affordable-4G-data.md

 ## Do you need unlimited data?

 We are from Finland 🇫🇮 and we are used to having unlimited data with very cheap prices.
 For example in 2023 we have been using mobile subscription from DNA for 26€ per month.
-This contains unlimited 4G data with full speed in Nordics + Baltics and plenty of phone calls and 32gb monthly data in other European countries.
+This contains unlimited 4G data with full speed in Nordics + Baltics and plenty of phone calls and 32gb monthly roaming data in other European countries.

-We started our Vanlife trip from the Nordics so we knew we had enough data to use Google meet for video conferencing and streaming shows from Netflix. **We noticed that we needed 70-90 gigabytes of mobile data per month.** Using this amount from our own phones would be really expensive after going from Denmark 🇩🇰 to Germany 🇩🇪.
+We started our Vanlife trip from the Nordics so we knew we had enough data to use Google meet for video conferencing and streaming shows from Netflix. **We noticed that we needed 70-90 gigabytes of mobile data per month.** Using this amount from our own phones would be really expensive after going from Denmark 🇩🇰 to Germany 🇩🇪 so we started to look for different options.

 ## Different providers we have used
 ### ConnectPls